 Here are some points for running 10/3 wire underground:

-- Use the correct cable for underground use.
+- correct cable use

 - Bury the cable at least 18 inches deep.